- My dishwasher does not drain the water out.

 - Make sure spray arm can rotate freely

-- We recommend loading glasses, cups, saucers, dishwasher-safe plastic and wood items in the upper rack of your dishwasher.
+- We recommend loading glasses, cups, saucers, dishwasher-safe plastic and wood items in the upper rack of

-- Shallow items such as cups and small glasses should be loaded along the sides or less deeps areas of the upper rack.
-Tall, deep glasses, should be loaded in deeper areas of the upper rack, and placed so that they rest firmly against the tines.
+- Shallow items such as cups and small glasses should be loaded along the sides or less deeps areas of the

 - When loading any item, it should face toward the water source in the center.